 If you are an Ann Arbor public school student who plans to take the course for high school credit, you don’t need to apply to the university.
 You enroll in the class via the Community Resource program.
 Information on the Community Resource program is available on the Ann Arbor Public Schools website.
 This program is administered by Community High School in Ann Arbor and is open to all students in the Ann Arbor public school system.
-If you are not an Ann Arbor public school student, check with your high school guidance counselor.
+If you are not an Ann Arbor public school student, check with your high school counselor.

 For College Credit